-Identifying species in Hong Kong can be very difficult for some snakes
+Identifying snake species in Hong Kong can be very difficult

-Mimicry is a common defense tactic in the natural world and harmless snakes mimicking deadly species is one of the more common forms produced through evolution
+Mimicry is a common defense tactic in the natural world and harmless snakes mimicking deadly species is one of the more common examples produced through evolution

 We find out in this Snake Diary how effectively they accomplish this and why its so dangerous to assume you may have properly identified a snake correctly